Custodian of Policy: Vice President for Academic Affairs

 (A GPA calculator is available on the Academic Support Center website)

-Students who are not in good academic standing during spring semester will not be allowed to enroll in any summer sessions until their academic status has been determined from spring semester.
+Students who are not in good academic standing during spring term will not be allowed to enroll in any summer sessions until their academic status has been determined from spring term.

 Students whose cumulative GPA and completion rate meet the minimum cumulative standards are considered in good standing.